nextleap-project/countermitm/source/new.rst

 the protocol only runs once instead of twice, yet results in the two peers having verified keys of each other.

-The second channel acts as a second factor in verifying the cryptographic material.
-(The other factor being the control over the email account.)
+Between mobile phones,

-On mobile phones, QR codes can be used as a second factor, but transferring data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
+showing and scanning a QR code constitutes a second channel, but transferring data via USB, Bluetooth, WLAN channels or phone calls is possible as well.

 Recall that
 we assume that
-our active attacker *cannot* observe or modify data transferred as the second factor.
+our active attacker *cannot* observe or modify data transferred via the second channel.

-An attacker who can alter messages but has no way of reading or manipulating the second factor can disrupt the verification flow.
+An attacker who can alter messages but has no way of reading or manipulating the second channel can disrupt the verification flow.

-An attacker who can compromise both factors can inject wrong key material and convince the peer to verify it.
+An attacker who can compromise both channels can inject wrong key material and convince the peer to verify it.